Art Thinking feature panel as part of New Annual 2024 discussing human relationships with technology and its impact on current and future identity.

 • Alex Morris is a writer, arts activator and content creator.
 Alex loves communicating in creative spaces whether it's marketing The Big Picture Fest, showcasing Maitland Regional Art Gallery or writing travel pieces for the Newcastle Herald.
 Earlier this year she started Common Groundalongside psychologists and philosophers, a collective attempt to bring people together to have controversial conversations despite political differences.
 Alex has written before about her addiction to social media and why she likes it.
 She got a Myspace at the age of 18 and never looked back, embracing several different platforms along the way.
 Despite loving social media, she's aware of its downsides: echo chambers, polarization, bad mental health and easy spread misinformation.
 You can read her wild thoughts including occasional poems and in-depth interviews by subscribing to her Substack, or, of course, following her on Instagram.

-• Walter believes the innate curiosity within each of us must not be crushed by formulaic life decisions.
+• Mystery Expert believes the innate curiosity within each of us must not be crushed by formulaic life decisions.
 An enthusiastic and unrepentant child himself, he has thankfully persistently dodged a conventional career path.

-Interviewed by the Powerhouse Museum shortly after hacking an anarchist collective as a teenager, he used to enjoy running home from school to see which global militaries had read his website on undisclosed methods of covert operating system detection.
+Interviewed by a prominent Australian science and technology museum shortly after hacking an anarchist collective as a teenager, he used to enjoy running home from school to see which global militaries had read his website on undisclosed methods of covert operating system detection.

 Choosing instead of university to enter the workforce as a penetration tester, he soon found himself representing a transnational digital video systems joint venture co-pitching to the Australian Federal Police, demonstrating satellite systems to a subterranean New Delhi hotel function room full of starred Indian generals, signing deals with the mayor of Manila, and in early retirement was living in the Golden Triangle.